 |Steaming||165 degrees F||Less than 10 minutes||20 minutes|

 Note that the time listed above is only an estimation.
-It can vary slightly depending on how you marinate the meat, the thickness of the cut, the cooling time, etc. For both cuts, when cooked properly, the thermometer will read 165 degrees F. Enjoy!
+It can vary slightly depending on how long you marinate the steak or breast, the thickness of the cut, the cooling time, etc. For both cuts, when cooked properly, the thermometer will read 165 degrees F. Enjoy!

 Are these two chicken cuts giving you a hard time?
 If so, don’t be reluctant – the following section will provide you with all the answers you need.